dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 <h2 id="programming">Programming</h2>

-My first programming language it's a Delphi.
-In a school I learn Delphi and Pascal, build on it base a first scripts and programs.
-In a 10 - 11 classes I was programming at this languages.
+My first programming language is Delphi.
+At school, I studied Delphi and Pascal, using it for the first scripts and programs.
+In grades 10 to 11, I programmed in these languages.

-After the school, in University I was learn a C++ and C, but don't like it.
-Also was used Pascal and Assembler in education process.
+I studied C ++ and C at university.
+Also I used Pascal and Assembler in the educational process.

-On last University course I was start programming on Python and create my first projects.
-After that and to today I was writing on Javascript, Bash, Jekyll and Jinja.
+In my last year at the university, I started programming in Python and created my first projects.
+After that and until today I wrote in Javascript, sh, Ruby and Golang.

-Simple table my experience in programming:
+My experience:

 <div style="
     overflow: auto;